testing-library/testing-library-docs/docs/dom-testing-library/api-async.md

 ): Promise<T>
 ```
 Previously, wait was a wrapper around wait-for-expect and used polling instead of a MutationObserver to look for changes.
 It is now an alias to waitFor and will be removed in a future release.

+Unlike wait, the callback parameter is mandatory in waitFor.
+Although you can migrate an existing `wait()` call to `waitFor( () => {} )`, it is considered bad practice to use an empty callback because it will make the tests more fragile.

 ## `waitForDomChange` (DEPRECATED, use waitFor instead)